Our aim is to offer old-fashioned personal service but in a modern and efficient way.

 What do I need to do?

-Just complete the online accident form.
-We will respond within 2 working days telling you if we think you have a good claim and whether we are willing to take it on.
+Call us or complete the online accident form.
+We will tell you if you have a good claim and whether we can help you.
 There is no obligation at that stage.
-You then tell us if you wish to proceed and at that stage we will formally accept your claim and will write to you confirming and sending full information.
+It is up to you if you wish to go ahead.